saifuldipak/MergePDFs/README.md

 3. **Split file.
 Note: it will create a pdf file of each page from the input file** `$ python3 split.py`

+## Format contact numbers
+This script removes some characters, replace some characters and ignore if its not a number.
+It takes number from a file and after formatting those numbers, writes to another file.

+1. **Set the input and output filepath in the script.**
+2. **Run script**
+    `$ python3 format_number.py`